Hair Conditioner – Benefits And How To Use It

 Rinse your hair with warm water first as it opens your hair cuticles.
 This allows the strands to absorb all the hair nourishment from the conditioner.
 Apply the conditioner and let it sit for 10-15 minutes.
 Then, wash it off with cold water.
 Cold water seals your hair cuticles.

 Deep conditioners can be left on your hair for a slightly longer time, like 20-30 minutes (2).
-Leave-in conditioners don’t need to be rinsed out and can be left in the hair.
+Leave-in conditioners can be left in the hair without being rinsed out.
+Getting all the information about leave-in conditioners, including benefits and precautions, can help you find the right conditioner and become well-versed in its usage.

 Different hair types require different conditioners.
 Check out the next section to find out more.